MeanyLoL/enterprise-network-deployment/README.md

 - All credentials shown are lab/test credentials only — not used in any production environment
 - This project was completed as part of a university networking module (CO2516) and extended with additional hardening features
-- Some features (SCCM, full PXE image locking) proved more challenging to fully implement and are something I plan to revisit and complete in the future